Biophysics Policies and Procedures

-- Beginning in the Fall of 2015, the Qualifier Exam for Chem687 (Statistical Mechanics) and Chem684 (Chemical Thermodynamics) will now be satisfied by taking both courses, including written Final Exams, and passing them with at least a grade of "B".
+- Qualifier Exam for Chem687 (Statistical Mechanics) and Chem684 (Chemical Thermodynamics) will be satisfied by taking both courses, including written Final Exams, and passing them with at least a B.

 - If a student does not enroll in either course, that student must take a written qualifier exam for that course.
 The written qualifier exam will be the same qualifier exam question used for the Chemical Physics program.

-The qualifier exam for student's Biology course (usually BIPH704-Cell biology) and the fourth course of the student's choosing, will now be satisfied by a one hour comprehensive oral exam with a 3-member committee who will grade the exam.
-If student's performance on the qualifier is deemed unsatisfactory, the committee decides on a scope of remedial work and one re-take within 6 months.
+The qualifier exam for students’ Biology course (usually BIPH704-Cell Biology from a Biophysical Perspective) and the fourth course of the student’s choosing, will now be satisfied by two-hour comprehensive oral exam with a 3- member committee who will grade the exam.

 - 2-Member Advisory Committee and Candidacy Examination Committee

 - Students will be assigned a 2-member advisory committee at the time they enroll in the Biophysics program.
 One of the purposes of this committee is for students to get to know faculty members who they can ask for advice and to expand the range of available expertise.
 Each student is expected to have an advisory committee throughout the entire period of student's education.